tjingsheng/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+   1. Double-click the jar file Expected: Shows the GUI with a set of sample courses.
 The window size may not be optimum.

-1. Saving window preferences

-   1. Resize the window to an optimum size.
-Move the window to a different location.
-Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
-       Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_

-### Deleting a person
+### Adding and delete a mapping

-1. Deleting a person while all persons are being shown
+1. Add a mapping while all mappings are being shown)

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+   1. Prerequisites: List all mappings using the `mapping list` command.
+Multiple mappings in the list.

+   1. Ensure your scroll to the bottom.

-   1. Test case: `delete 1`<br>
+   1. Test case: `mapping add [IS4231] [Lund University] [INFC40] [Sem 1 only.]`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+      Expected: A new mapping is added, and will appear at the bottom of the list.

-   1. Test case: `delete 0`<br>
+   1. Test case: `mapping delete [IS4231] [Lund University] [INFC40] [Sem 1 only.]`<br>
-      Expected: No person is deleted.
-Error details shown in the status message.
-Status bar remains the same.
+      Expected: The mapping is deleted, and disappears from the list.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+   1. Other incorrect delete commands to try: `mapping ad`, `mapping add []`, `...` <br>
-      Expected: Similar to previous.

-1. _{ more test cases …​ }_
+      Expected: An error message will appear.

 ### Saving data

 1. Dealing with missing/corrupted data files
+- If any of the `.json` files found under the `data/` directory created is edited to have invalid data.
+SEPlendid will reset to the default data, which has been programmatically added.
+- Therefore, it is recommended to make a copy and keep a backup of existing data before making any changes to any of the files under `data/*.json`.
+- One corrupted file will lead to a full reset of the application.

-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_
+2. To simulate a missing/corrupted data file, delete the `data/` directory.

-1. _{ more test cases …​ }_
+- A new director will be created in its place, with the default seed data.
+- To corrupt the data, open any of the `.json` files under `data/` and edit the data in it.
+For instance, you may change a `localCode` to the empty string `""`.
+Restart the application, and observe that the data has been reset.